Solutions

 UN CCW - ‘Road to Nowhere’

-The United Nations' Convention on Certain Conventional Weapons (CCW) in Geneva has been discussing lethal autonomous weapons since 2013.
+The United Nations' Convention on Certain Conventional Weapons (CCW) in Geneva has been discussing autonomous weapons since 2013.
 That year they set up informal ‘Meetings of Experts’ to address what was then an emerging issue.
 In 2016, this was formalised into a Group of Governmental Experts (GGE) to develop a new ‘normative and operational framework’ for states’ consideration.
 Three years later, the CCW adopted the GGE’s suggested eleven guiding principles.

-In 2021 the world saw the first uses of lethal autonomous weapons in combat.
+In 2021 the world saw the first uses of autonomous weapons in combat.
 If it had not been already, the need for a legally binding protocol was now self-evident.
 So, when the landmark CCW Review Conference of December 2021 could not even agree to start negotiating a protocol, the Convention was widely seen as ‘having failed’.

 The GGE has since stalled without further progress.
 In July, the majority delegations got behind a promising draft - which was then stripped of all that promise by a persistent, blocking minority.
 By now, as Ray Acheson, Director of Disarmament at the Women's International League for Peace and Freedom (WILPF) put it, the CCW has proven itself to be a ‘road to nowhere’.